mvolkmann/blog/src/prolog.md

 % phrase((..., [X, X], ...), "Mississippi"). % finds s, s, and p
 ```

-A DCG can be used to describe a tree structure.
+A DCG can be used to describe a tree structure
+and capture it as a nested structure.
+DCG rule heads can contain an optional structure for capturing parsed data.
+The functor names of these structures identify the kind of data captured.

 ```prolog
 nodes(nil) --> [].